 VC12: Whitehill, one, 17 Jun (ASto); Hammer Vale, Woolmer, one, 13 Aug (ASwa); Farnborough, two, 06 May; one, 19 May; one, 13 Jul; one, 30 Jul; one, 12 Sep (KBW)

-In Hampshire and on the Isle of Wight reasonably well-distributed, but perhaps under-recorded.
-In Hampshire and on the Isle of Wight seemingly less common than C. robustella, although the true distribution of records historically is unknowable due to many records not being supported by critically examined specimens: alchimiella was only separated from robustella in 1972 and for many years, with reference to Heath & Emmet (1985) : 'The Moths and Butterflies of Great Britain and Ireland, Vol. 2', the two species could be differentiated externally by a number of characteristics;
+In Hampshire and on the Isle of Wight probably markedly less common than C. robustella, although the true distribution of records historically is unknowable due to many records not being supported by critically examined specimens: C. alchimiella was only separated from robustella in 1972 and for many years, with reference to Heath & Emmet (1985) : 'The Moths and Butterflies of Great Britain and Ireland, Vol. 2', the two species could be differentiated externally by a number of characteristics:

 - apex in C. alchimiella purplish-brown, darker than the thorax; in C. robustella yellowish like the thorax.